 Skateboarding is not a crime

-This catchphrase has a special meaning in the skateboarding world.
+“Skateboarding is not a crime” — this catchphrase in the skateboarding community rings especially true in Luxembourg City.
 Skaters learn to appreciate architecture and aesthetics from an early age.
-And everyone’s a winner, even the city – it attracts young, urban and open-minded people from all over the world.
+And everyone’s a winner, even the city — it attracts young, urban and open-minded people from all over the world.

-There are seven steps on the wide staircase outside the west portal of Notre-Dame Cathedral, an impressive Gothic edifice constructed in the 17th century.
-With powerful panache, Ornello takes a run-up on his skateboard, rolls up the steps, jumps off, switches the board under his feet mid-flight and lands at the base of the steps with both feet on the board, before doing coasting in a wide arc.
+There are seven steps on the wide staircase in front of the west portal of the Notre-Dame Cathedral (also known as the Mariendoum), an impressive Gothic edifice constructed in the 17th century.
+With powerful panache, Ornello takes a run-up on his skateboard, rolls up the steps, jumps off, switches the board under his feet mid-flight and lands at the base of the steps with both legs on the board, before doing ano-ther loop.
 He grins: trick nailed.
-It’s as though the steps, along with the square in front of the cathedral, were made for skateboarding.
+It’s as though the steps – along with the square in front of the cathedral, which fills the space of a good two tennis courts – were made for skateboarding.
 This is the go-to place for Luxembourg’s skaters.